Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Đầu tưBáo Đầu tư29/12/2024

 In 2025, global FDI flows will continue to focus on high-tech, digital economy and renewable energy sectors, reflecting the trend of digital transformation and sustainable development.
-According to UNCTAD, FDI in green growth projects in developing countries has increased sharply in recent years and this trend is forecast to continue in 2025.
+According to the UNCTAD report, FDI in green growth projects in developing countries has increased sharply in recent years and this trend is forecast to continue in 2025.
 Large projects, such as the $34 billion green hydrogen project in Mauritania, are evidence of the shift towards environmentally friendly sectors.

-Supply chain disruptions in recent years, coupled with trade tensions between major economies, have prompted multinationals to restructure their supply chains.
+Supply chain disruptions in recent years, coupled with trade tensions between major economies, have prompted multinational companies to restructure their supply chains.
 US and European companies are reducing their reliance on China, with the share of US FDI projects in China falling from 5.2% in 2019 to 1.8% in 2023.
 Instead, destinations such as Vietnam, India and Mexico are emerging as new manufacturing hubs.

-A notable trend in 2025 is the implementation of the Global Minimum Tax (GMT), promoted by the Organization for Economic Cooperation and Development (OECD) to limit transfer pricing and ensure fair tax competition.
+A notable trend in 2025 is the implementation of the Global Minimum Tax (GMT), promoted by the Organization for Economic Cooperation and Development (OECD) to limit transfer pricing and ensure fairness in tax competition.
 This poses a challenge for countries that rely on tax incentives to attract FDI, but at the same time opens up opportunities to improve the transparency and sustainability of the investment environment.

 FDI flows from developing countries are growing faster than those from developed countries, accounting for 6% of global FDI by 2023.
 Countries such as China, South Korea and Singapore are expanding their investments abroad, especially into Southeast Asian and African markets.
 This reflects a shift in global investment, with emerging economies playing an increasingly important role.